rsmith-nl/sdl3-cairo-imgui/README.rst

   buffer.
 * It only supports static positioning, there is no layout engine.
 * There are no popups.
+* You can add arbitrary cairo drawing commands in the main loop.

 .. _SDL3: https://www.libsdl.org/
 .. _Cairo graphics: https://www.cairographics.org/

+Currently, it has the following UI elements;

+* button
+* label
+* checkbox
+* radiobuttons
+* colorsample
+* slider
+* spinner
+* editbox

 All drawing is done on a Cairo surface that shares its pixels with an SDL texture.
-Cairo is used because of the much richer array of drawing primitives it supports and it uses anti-aliasing.
+Cairo is used since I prefer vector graphics and it uses anti-aliasing.
+SDL is used for its multiplatform support.

 This is free and unencumbered software released into the public domain.